3 minute read

 A group of universities, civil organisations and individuals across Europe have sent an appeal to the European Commission expressing their concerns on the lock-in effects of proprietary file formats for digital documents.
 Despite all the European interoperability regulations, directives and recommendations, most agencies and funding programmes keep using closed formats to communicate with applicants and beneficiaries, and require that these formats be used for reporting.
 These closed formats include MS Office formats, but also non-standard XML forms, non-standard versions of PDF forms, and others.
+Open Standards are essential for interoperability and freedom of choice based on the merits of different software applications.
+They provide freedom from data lock-in and the subsequent vendor lock-in.
+This makes Open Standards essential for governments, companies, organisations and individual users of information technologies.

 Software vendors have often been able to capture users into near monopolies in the last decades.
 This tendency has hindered innovation, interoperability and access to technology and knowledge.
 To free society from such vendor dependencies, important international movements have grown around Free Software (also know as Open Source Software) and Open Standards.
 These technologies provide fundamental requirements for democratic societies, such as vendor independence, interoperability, information durability and a level playing field for innovation.